Registration Deadline: October 4, 2022

 Can I change when I take the exam?

 Exam times are set by The College Board.
 Note that AP® Exams must be taken only at the times established by The College Board.
-Exams administered by MVHS will be at the following dates and times set by The College Board: CLICK HERE.
+Exams administered by MVHS will be at the dates and times set by The College Board (see calendar at the link below.)

 College Board is extremely strict regarding qualifying for rescheduling an AP® exam to the Late Testing (make-up) window.
 In addition, the reason for requesting late testing must also meet the local school district regulations for excused absences.
 In conjunction with College Board regulations, SRVUSD approved reasons to reschedule an exam include: extreme illness (hospitalization or medical care, a doctor’s note will be required), bereavement, court appearance, conflict with another AP® exam, or a school sponsored sport or academic event.
 Additional fees may apply and documentation may be required.